3DBAG/3dbag-pipeline/README.md

 - [gdal](https://github.com/OSGeo/gdal)
 - [pdal](https://github.com/PDAL/PDAL)

-### Env variables
+### Environment variables
 First you need to set up the following environment variables in a `.env` file in root of this repository.
-The `.env` file is required for running the makefile.
+The `.env` file is required for running the commands in the makefile.
+For just running the fast tests, the following variables are necessary and no modification is needed (the tests will run in a docker-based database):

 ```bash
 BAG3D_VENVS=${PWD}/venvs